Blogs

 January 4, 2021

-With the start of the new year upon us what better time than now to start thinking about inventory?
-Let’s start 2021 off on the right foot and change the way you look at completing your inventory.
+Inventory counting is the process of systematically tracking and verifying the quantities of products or materials on hand within a business.
+With the start of the new year upon us what better time than now to start thinking about inventory?.
 Year-end inventories can be a thing of the past if you incorporate cycle counts into your operation.
 Utilizing the tools we provide at retailcloud you can have more accurate records year-round instead of waiting until the end of the year to do the typical tedious full year-end inventory.
 With a multitude of backend reporting, innovative and completely free inventory management apps we will help you through the process.
 Whether it’s running analytics on nGauge or utilizing mInventory for all of their inventory needs, we got you covered.
 Users can use our apps to scan inventory for your cycle counts using the camera on your phone and complete inventory adjustments all from the palm of your hand.

 There are many benefits that come along with cycle counting as opposed to doing the full end of the year inventory including: